Newspaper Page Text

 living torch, the excited woman

-merely fanned the flames to great
+merely funned the flames to great

-er fry.
-She wrapped -the little
+er fury.
+She wrapped -tlje little

 failed to wind the carpet tight

-enough about her body
+enough about her body.

-L.eaving the child, who was still
+Leaving the child, who was still

-velling and squirming in misery,
+yelling and squirming in misery,

 she ran to the rear of her house to

-summon her neighbor, Mrs. Sara
+summon her neighbor.
+Mrs. Sara

-Smith, 573 Spencer Street, who
+Smith.
+573 Spencer Street, who

-came to help the excited mothe:
+came to help the excited mother

 By the time the two women had